soravits/slogo/DESIGN.md

 Data.sendToUI(results);

-*Internal Model Additonal Use Case - User asks to add 2 numbers and store them in variable ëyí*
+*Internal Model Additonal Use Case - User asks to add 2 numbers and store them in variable ‚Äòy‚Äô*

 Parse command and create class CommandAdd(num1, num2) Call CommandController.executeCommand(command)
-This runs CommandAdd.execute() which returns sum of the 2 numbers Next in the expression tree is assigning the number to the variable CommandController.executeCommand(CommandVar(num1, ëyí)) ReturnState = CommandVar.execute()
+This runs CommandAdd.execute() which returns sum of the 2 numbers Next in the expression tree is assigning the number to the variable CommandController.executeCommand(CommandVar(num1, ‚Äòy‚Äô)) ReturnState = CommandVar.execute()

-*External Model Additional Use Case - The user enters ìdogî, which is an invalid command.*
+*External Model Additional Use Case - The user enters ‚Äúdog‚Äù, which is an invalid command.*

-Once the interpreter attempts to instantiate a new instance of dog through its expression tree with interpretCommand(Node n), it will throw an error that the class doesnít actually exist to the front-end.
+Once the interpreter attempts to instantiate a new instance of dog through its expression tree with interpretCommand(Node n), it will throw an error that the class doesn‚Äôt actually exist to the front-end.